Advisory Opinion 4

 What are the duties and obligations of the reporter in these situations?

-In Scenario 1, the reporter is duty-bound to make no material change in the transcript that would have an adverse effect upon any party or parties.
-If the Court wishes to change its remarks that would have this effect, it should confer with all counsel.
+In Scenario 1, the reporter should not make a change even if requested by the court.
+If the Court wishes to make any changes, even those of a grammatical nature, it should confer with all counsel.
 If they agree to the change, the reporter may then make it.

 In Scenario 2, counsel also may request that changes be made in the record, but this must be done by motion to the court.